quangnamng/openraveros/README.md

 # openrave-ros
-Docker image with OpenRAVE and ROS installed for different Ubuntu distros.
+Docker image with appropriate OpenRAVE and ROS installed for different Ubuntu distros:
+- Xenial
+- Melodic